kundanapallyvamshi/kundanapallyvamshi/README.md

 - 👋 Hi, I’m @kundanapallyvamshi
-- 👀 I’m interested in Web Designing
+- 👀 I’m an Software Developer and Trainer
 - 🌱 I’m a cricket lover.
 - 📫 How to reach me vamshikundanapally@gmail.com